COVID Protocols

 NOTIFICATION PROTOCOLS

-- COVID-positive individuals should isolate according to CDC guidelines.
+- COVID-positive individuals should isolate according to recommended public health guidelines.

-- If a student or employee tests positive for COVID-19, he/she should notify the teacher, principal or supervisor.
+- While it is not mandatory, if a student or employee tests positive for COVID-19, he/she is requested to notify the teacher, principal or supervisor.
 Principals will notify the school nurse and attendance clerk.
-All non-school staff should notify their supervisor.
-Reporting cases of COVID-19 to BCSD will help the District to follow GaDPH reporting protocols for cluster cases.
+Non-school staff are requested to notify their supervisor.
+Reporting cases of COVID-19 to BCSD will help the District to follow GaDPH reporting protocols for cluster cases. *Please note, BCSD follows similar protocols for reporting cluster cases of flu.

 - The Bibb County School District will maintain student health data through SchoolCare (formerly CareDox), which is monitored by school nurses.
 Clusters of positive cases of communicable or infectious diseases in Bibb County School District settings will be reported to GaDPH, per GaDPH guidelines.